maxdeviant/degree/implementation.md

 ##Responsibility Allocation

 Developers need to be aware of their personal responsibilities so that they can follow them.
-Have each developer review the 'Responsibilities' section and encourage them to voice any questions or concerns that may arise after reading through the document.
+Have each developer review the Responsibilities section and encourage them to voice any questions or concerns that may arise after reading through the document.